Powerful Workplace Culture: How to Build One & Why It Matters

 A Powerful Workplace Culture

-When a corporate culture is strong and vibrant, it has an enormous impact on business performance.
+When a corporate culture is clear, strong, and aligned, it has an enormous impact on business performance.

 • Harvard recently reported that an effective corporate culture can account for up to half of the differential in performance between organizations in the same business.

-• Our own organizational alignment research found that cultural factors at a company account for 40% of the difference between high and low performance in terms of revenue growth, profitability, customer loyalty, and employee engagement.
+• Our own organizational alignment research found that cultural alignment with strategy accounts for 71% of the difference between high and low performance in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.

 Two Ways a High Performance Corporate Culture Can Affect Your Bottom Line